 Duration and Fees - One year, with possibility of renewal.
 Panel members will be paid a fee of €80 per hour for each hour of individual or group therapy provided.
 As the service is provided to clients on demand, no commitment can be made to therapists on the number of hours for which they will be engaged.

-Please send a CV and covering letter to mquesnell@transparency.ie by 18/04/25.
-It is essential that the covering letter concisely addresses (in no more than 500 words) their motivation for applying for a position on the panel and relevant experience for the role
+Please send a CV and covering letter to mquesnell@transparency.ie with the subject line ‘PSS Application [your name]’.
+It is essential that the covering letter concisely addresses (in no more than 500 words) their motivation for applying for a position on the panel and relevant experience for the role.

 The CV should ideally be two pages long.
 CVs longer than three pages will not be considered.
 Experience should be presented in reverse chronological order and the names and positions of two referees should be provided.
 Contact details of referees are not necessary at this stage.